Raúl Castro: Public and personal life

-In an interview with actor Sean Penn, Castro was described as "warm, open, energetic, and sharp of wit".
-However, Juan Reynaldo Sanchez, a defected bodyguard for Fidel who knew Raul well, wrote later that his warm public exterior was a carefully maintained façade; In private, he found him to be "rough, curt, almost unpleasant" with a dubious sense of humor.
-Nevertheless, though, Sanchez considered Raul the true "architect" of the Castroist system, despite having a polar opposite personality to Fidel.
-Whereas Fidel was "charismatic, energetic, visionary but extremely impulsive and totally disorganized", Raul was described as a "natural, methodical, and uncompromising organizer".
+In an interview with actor Sean Penn, Castro was described as "warm, open, energetic, and sharp of wit."
+However, Juan Reynaldo Sánchez, a defected bodyguard for Fidel who knew Raúl well, wrote later that his warm public exterior was a carefully maintained façade; in private, he found him to be "rough, curt, almost unpleasant" with a dubious sense of humor.
+Nevertheless, though, Sánchez considered Raúl the true "architect" of the Castroist system, despite having a polar opposite personality to Fidel.
+Whereas Fidel was "charismatic, energetic, visionary but extremely impulsive and totally disorganized," Raúl was described as a "natural, methodical, and uncompromising organizer."

 After a meeting with Pope Francis in Vatican City on 10 May 2015, Castro said that he would conditionally consider returning to the Roman Catholic Church.
-He said in a televised news conference, "I read all the speeches of the pope, his commentaries, and if the pope continues this way, I will go back to praying and go back to the [Roman Catholic] church.
+He said in a televised news conference, "I read all the Pope's speeches, his commentaries, and if the Pope continues this way, I will go back to praying and go back to the [Roman Catholic] church.
 I am not joking."
 The pope visited Cuba before his September 2015 visit to the United States.
 Castro said: "I promise to go to all his Masses" when Pope Francis visited Cuba in 2015.
 Castro considered Christ a communist stating, "I think that's why they killed Jesus, for being a communist, for doing what Fidel defined as revolution... changing the situation."

 In popular culture

 In the 1969 American film Che!, Castro was played by Paul Bertoya.
 In the 2002 film Fidel, he was played by Maurice Comte.
-In the 2008 American biographical film Che, he was played by Rodrigo Santoro.

-He is mentioned as "Fidel Castro's brother" in the Billy Bragg song, "Waiting for the Great Leap Forwards".
+In the 2008 American biographical film Che, he was played by Rodrigo Santoro.He is mentioned as "Fidel Castro's brother" in the Billy Bragg song, "Waiting for the Great Leap Forwards."